Marco Villaseca

 Marco Antonio Villaseca Cabezas (born March 15, 1975) is a Chilean former footballer who played as a defensive midfielder.
 Throughout his career, he had a reputation as a 'violent' player.

 International career

 Villaseca played for Chile at the 2001 Copa América where the team reached the quarter-finals.
 In total, he made 20 appearances for the national team.
 In addition, he made an appearance for Chile B in the friendly match against Catalonia on 28 December 2001.

+Post-retirement

+Villaseca has played for "Colo-Colo de Todos los Tiempos" (Colo-Colo from All Time), a team made up by historical players for Colo-Colo.

+Villaseca worked as a dog groomer in the context of COVID-19 pandemic and switched to sale of shock absorbers.